Does Medicare Cover Medical Alert Systems?

 Does Medicare cover medical alert systems?

-Original Medicare will not cover Life Alert or another medical alert system, as these devices are not considered durable medical equipment.
+Original Medicare will not cover a medical alert system because these devices are generally not considered Medicare-covered DME.
+A doctor’s recommendation alone usually will not change that.

 -